 Reliance on digital experience platforms is growing and the list of features driving the future of digital experience is likely to expand.
 At present, however, these features hit the charts as the top must-have features.

 While a modern CMS manages content, and content management is an integral part of any DXP, content management has a different scope and color when it is part of an experience platform.
 This is because a CMS, to be a complete system, typically includes some DXP functionality to stand up on its own.
-Better DXPs will focus on composability of components so the content component of a DXP will be different from a stand-alone CMS, assigning those overlapping capabilities to other modular components such as digital asset management.
+Better DXPs will focus on composability of components so the content management component of a DXP will be different from a stand-alone CMS, assigning those overlapping capabilities to other modular components such as digital asset management.

 AI-powered insights are now in the hands of business users.
 AI can accelerate testing and ultimately offer suggestions about what content could have performed better rather than merely report what content did perform better.